ecerybao/Convex-Project-FL/README.md

 Note: For CIFAR-10, `num_channels` must be set to 3.

-## Convex Optimization Concepts
+## Optimization Concepts

-This implementation demonstrates several key concepts in convex optimization:
+This implementation demonstrates several key concepts in optimization:
 1. Distributed optimization
 2. Gradient-based methods
 3. Parameter averaging